StackVista/stackstate-docs/setup/upgrade-stackstate/steps-to-upgrade.md

 ## Steps to upgrade

-### A new minor StackState release
+### A new minor StackState release or a maintenance release

-A minor release of StackState is indicated by a change in the second or third digits of the version number, for example 4.1.0 or 4.0.1.
+A minor release of StackState is indicated by a change in the second digit of the version number, for example 4.1.0.
+Maintenance releases are identified by a change in the third digit of the version number, for example 4.1.1.

-If you are upgrading to a new **minor** StackState release, StackState itself and the StackPacks will be compatible with the current installation.
+If you are upgrading to a new **minor** StackState release or a **maintenance** release, StackState itself and the StackPacks will be compatible with the current installation.

 A minor upgrade consists of the following steps: